jonathanlewell/modernthaifood/site/content/thai-recipes/crispy-golden-thai-spring-rolls.md

 {{< figure src="/img/recipes-spring-rolls-step-2.jpg" caption="Folding the sides." >}}

+{{< figure src="/img/recipes-spring-rolls-step-2b.jpg" caption="Hold one folded side down as you fold the other side in." >}}

-{{< figure src="/img/recipes-spring-rolls-step-2b.jpg" caption="After folding both of the sides, your spring roll will look like this." >}}
+{{< figure src="/img/recipes-spring-rolls-step-2c.jpg" caption="After folding both of the sides, your spring roll will look like this." >}}

 12) Now let's seal the spring roll using our flour paste.
-Dab your finger in the paste and cover the inside edge, like in the below pic.
+Dab your finger in the paste and cover inside of the sheet, like in the below pic.

-{{< figure src="/img/recipes-spring-rolls-step-3.jpg" caption="Dabbing on our flour paste before the final roll." >}}
+{{< figure src="/img/recipes-spring-rolls-adding-flour-paste.jpg" caption="Dabbing on our flour paste before the final roll." >}}

+{{< figure src="/img/recipes-spring-rolls-adding-flour-paste-b.jpg" caption="Be sure to cover the whole of that inside sheet with flour paste so that it properly sticks after deep-frying." >}}

 13) Roll the spring roll forward, keeping it tight, like so:

-{{< figure src="/img/recipes-spring-rolls-step-3b.jpg" alt="Keeping it steady :)" >}}
+{{< figure src="/img/recipes-spring-rolls-last-roll.jpg" alt="Keeping it steady :)" >}}

 14) Lay your finished spring roll on a tray.
 Repeat with the rest of the filling and sheets.

 {{< figure src="/img/recipes-spring-rolls-uncooked.jpg" caption="Our sealed spring rolls, sitting comfortably on a tray and ready to deep-fry." >}}

 ### Deep frying time!